trilitech/tezos-developer-docs/docs/dApps/unity.md

 The SDK requires Unity Editor version 2021.3.23f1 or later.

+1. From the SDK's GitHub page at https://github.com/trilitech/tezos-unity-sdk/releases, download the latest release of the SDK, which is a file named `TezosUnitySdk.unitypackage`.
-1. In the Unity asset store, find the [Tezos SDK for Unity](https://assetstore.unity.com/packages/decentralization/infrastructure/tezos-sdk-for-unity-239001).
+1. In the Unity Editor, click **Assets > Import Package > Custom Package** and import the SDK file.
-1. Click **Add to My Assets**.
 1. In the Unity Editor, in the Package Manager panel, find the Tezos SDK for Unity and click the **Download** button.
 1. Verify that the SDK is installed by opening the Project panel and expanding the **Assets > TezosSDK** folder.
+If you see the TezosSDK folder with sub-folders including Editor, Examples, Resources, and Runtime, the SDK is installed correctly.
 1. Add the prerequisite SDK components to your scene:

    1. Open a scene in your project or create a scene.